CSO Control Program system plan

-Under Ecology's CSO regulation (WAC 173-245 ) King County’s CSO Long-term Control Plan Update reviews the achievements of the CSO program over the past five years, commits to the next phase of projects for CSO control for the next NPDES permit phase, and amends the plan for any proposed changes.
+Under Ecology's CSO regulation (WAC 173-245 ) King County’s CSO Long-term Control Plan Update reviews the achievements of the CSO program over the past five years, commits to the next phase of projects for CSO control for the next NPDES permit phase.

 Current CSO Control Program update

-The results of the water quality assessment study, to be completed early in the timeframe, will provide guidance for projects that follow.
+The results of the water quality assessment study provide guidance for projects that follow.